yangoliver/yangoliver.github.io/_posts/2016/2016-07-09-linux-perf-tools-tips.md

 </pre>

 Linux trace tools give us a good opportunity to understand system behaviors deeply and quickly.
 In last month, I gave a presentation in community.
-In my talk, I shared my expericences on Linux perf tools usage.
+In my talk, I shared my experiences on Linux perf tools usage.
 For more information, please download the slides - [Using Linux Trace Tools - for diagnosis, analysis, learning and fun](https://github.com/yangoliver/mydoc/blob/master/share/linux_trace_tools.pdf).

 ## 3. Tips